quintype/malibu/tutorial/cdn-caching.md

 How Quintype handles CDN-caching

 - Whenever a collection/story/author is created or updated, the platform does cache/purging through CDN.
-- when a collection/story/author is created, the frontend gets updated with the latest data with the help of cache-keys.
+- when a collection/story/author is created or updated, the frontend gets updated with the latest data with the help of cache-keys.

 How cache keys are created